meta-magic/amexio.github.io/README.md

 </h1>

 <div align="center">
-  <b>Amexio (Angular MetaMagic EXtensions for Inputs and Outputs)</b> is a rich set of  160+  Angular (4/5/6)
+  <b>Amexio (Angular MetaMagic EXtensions for Inputs and Outputs)</b> is a rich set of  160+  Angular (4/5/6/7/8)
 UI Components powered by HTML5 & CSS3 for <b>Responsive Web Design & 80+ built-in Material Design Themes.</b> Components includes Form components, charts, maps, dashboards, Tabs, Grids, Trees, Layouts etc <b>with Accessibility support and Animation effect</b>.
 We added <b>D3 Charts support </b>with <b>Amexio Drillable Charts</b> option.
 We augmented the <b>Amexio Layouts</b> with more layout options and brought <b>CSS3 Grid Layout</b> to Amexio with Responsive Design Pattern.
+Amexio comes in three flavours - Standard Edition, Enterprise Edition and Creative Edition, All the ediitions are open source and free.

 </div>
 <br/>